GenealogyBuff.com - making genealogy simpler; a free genealogy surname research tool that reaches for data from all over.

 During his 17 years as a vice president at Stanford University, Stanford moved into second place nationally, behind Harvard, in total gift support.
 After his retirement from Stanford in 1977, Mr. Cuthbertson served as president of the James Irvine Foundation in San Francisco and Irvine.

 Born April 8, 1919, in San Francisco, the son of prominent seedsman F.G.
 Cuthbertson, he graduated Phi Beta Kappa from Stanford and was student body president in 1940.
-He married Coline Upshaw, the student body vice president, in 1941.
+He marriage Coline Upshaw, the student body vice president, in 1941.

 After attending Harvard Business School for a year, Cuthbertson served five years in the Navy and then returned to Stanford to earn an MBA in 1947.
 While he was in the Navy, he contracted polio, which left his right leg partially paralyzed.
 Although he had to use a cane, he continued to be active throughout his life.